Henry Hall (American boxer): Early life

 Born in Napoleonville, Louisiana, Hall was the second of five children of Louis and Ida Hall.
 After his mother's death, the family moved to New Orleans, where he began boxing at the Rampart Street gym.

 Professional career

-Hall turned professional in 1942 and adopted "Henry" Hall as his ring name at the suggestion of his manager, who said the name sounded more sporty.
+Hall turned professional in 1942.
+He adopted "Henry" Hall as his ring name at the suggestion of his manager, who said that it sounded more sporty.

-On October 15, 1948 he defeated Archie Moore, the future world light-heavyweight champion, in New Orleans.
+On October 15, 1948, he defeated Archie Moore, the future world light-heavyweight champion, in New Orleans.
 Hall was ranked as the ninth-best light heavyweight in the world that year in The Ring's annual ratings.
 He fought in exhibition bouts against Joe Louis and Ezzard Charles in 1950 and 1951, respectively.
 He also held Heinz Neuhaus to a ten-round draw in Germany in 1955.
 He retired in 1960.

 Later life

 Hall moved to Milwaukee in the 1950s.
 After retirement, he worked as a cement mason and a school bus driver.
-He suffered from dementia in his later years and died on May 25, 2016 at age 93.
+He suffered from dementia in his later years and died on May 25, 2016, at age 93.